 What are policies?

-The AVMA encourages its members to voluntarily adhere to policies impacting the practice of veterinary medicine as these policies are developed by peers on behalf of the profession.
+The AVMA encourages members to adhere voluntarily to policies impacting the practice of veterinary medicine as these policies are developed by peers on behalf of the profession.
 AVMA policies are not, and do not supersede, law or regulation.
 The AVMA Principles of Veterinary Medical Ethics are unique in that violation of these may result in disciplinary action by the AVMA.

 Why are policies needed?